Add to favourites

 The Halles Centrales are a masterpiece of late 19th century metal architecture inspired by the Baltard Pavilions.

-Les Halles overlooks the northern ramparts of the “old town”.
+Les Halles overlook the northern ramparts of the "old city".
 They occupy a balcony site which offers a very extensive view of the Charente valley, in particular the Houmeau district.
-Moreover, this district is an old shopping district animated until the 19th century by barge traffic on the Charente.
+Moreover, this district is an old commercial district animated until the 19th century by the traffic of barges on the Charente.

 ALTERNATELY: Fortress, prison, or municipal stores

-The location occupied since 1888 by the Halles was not originally dedicated to market activity.
-Indeed, the building which preceded them is one of the first castles founded in the XNUMXth century by the Taillefer dynasty, Counts of Angoulême.
+The site occupied since 1888 by the Halles was not originally intended for market activity.
+In fact, the building that preceded them was one of the first castles founded in the 10th century by the Taillefer dynasty, Counts of Angoulême.

-A fortress until the 1855th century, it was transformed into a prison at the end of the XNUMXth century.
-It then became municipal stores from XNUMX.
+A fortress until the 12th century, it was transformed into a prison at the end of the 15th century.
+It then became municipal stores from 1855.
 This building, which was designed by Édouard Warin, architect of the City, is a minor but very real replica of the Halles Centrales of Paris.
-It thus represents for Angoulême one of the last industrial architectural vestiges of the end of the XNUMXth century.
+It thus represents for Angoulême one of the last industrial architectural vestiges of the end of the 19th century.

 A gourmet stop at the covered market